Computably totally disconnected locally compact groups: Introduction

 \emph{Type M} (for ``meet groupoid") is based on an algebraic structure $\+ W(G)$ on the countable set of compact open cosets in $G$.
+(Note here that every left coset $A= gU$ of a subgroup $U$ is a right coset of the conjugate subgroup $V= gUg^{-1}$, namely, $A= Vg$.)
 This structure is a partially ordered groupoid, with the usual set inclusion and multiplication of a left coset of a subgroup $U$ with a right coset of $U$.
 The intersection of two compact open cosets is such a coset itself, unless it is empty.
-So, after adjoining $\ES$ as a least element (which does not interact with the groupoid structure), we obtain a meet semilattice.
-A computable presentation of Type M of $G$ is a computable copy of the meet groupoid of $G$ such that the index function on compact open subgroups $U,V \to | U \colon U \cap V|$ is also computable.
-The idea to study appropriate Polish groups via an algebraic structure on their open cosets is due to Katrin Tent, and first appeared in \cite{Kechris.Nies.etal:18}.
-This idea was further elaborated in a paper on the complexity of the isomorphism problem for oligomorphic groups~\cite{Nies.Schlicht.etal:21}.
-There, the term ``coarse group" was used.
-These structures are given by the ternary relation ``$AB \sub C$", where $A,B,C$ are certain open cosets.
-In our work it will be important that we explicitly possess the combination of the groupoid and the meet semilattice structures.
+So, after adjoining $\ES$ as a least element (which only interacts trivially with the groupoid structure), we obtain a meet semilattice.
+A Type M computable presentation of $G$ is a computable copy of the meet groupoid of $G$ such that the index function on compact open subgroups, namely $U,V \mapsto | U \colon U \cap V|$, is also computable.
+The idea to study appropriate Polish groups via an algebraic structure on their open cosets appeared in~\cite{Kechris.Nies.etal:18}, and was further elaborated in a paper on the complexity of the isomorphism problem for oligomorphic groups~\cite{Nies.Schlicht.etal:21}.
+There, approximation structures called ``coarse groups" are used that are given by the ternary relation ``$AB \sub C$", where $A,B,C$ are certain open cosets.
+In the present work, it will be important that we have explicit access to the combination of the groupoid and the meet semilattice structures (which coarse groups fail to provide).
+As a further example of the usefulness of meet groupoids, in \cref{prop: Braconnier} we will show that the meet groupoid of $G$ can be used to understand the topological group of continuous automorphisms of $G$.